 Along with earning four GMC Coach-of-the-Year awards during his time at Princeton and Middletown, Andrews was also selected as the Cincinnati Enquirer Coach of the Year in 2008 and repeated the honor in 2009, while also being named as the District 16 and AP Ohio Division I Coach of the Year.

 After attending Taylor during his freshman year, Andrews went on to become a two-year team captain on the men’s basketball team at Union College, where he earned a bachelor’s degree in mathematics in 2005.
 Andrews then earned a master’s degree in education from Indiana Wesleyan University in 2008.

 Andrews and his wife, Ashley, are the proud parents of Alexis Sortman and Ava Andrews and the family currently resides in Yorktown.

-The 2016-2017 season is the second for Casey Coons as a full-time assistant coach with the Trojans and his fourth season on staff with the Trojans.
+The 2017-2018 season is the third for Casey Coons as a full-time assistant coach with the Trojans and his fifth season on staff with the Trojans.